perevalovds/ofxKu/README.md

 * ofxArgs - addon for working with command line arguments, by Pat Long

 ## OS-specific
-* ofxKuOsWindows conta ins Windows-specific functions for controlling OpenGL windows (make borderless, set position and size for borderless fullscreen) and console window (hide,show).
+* ofxKuOsWindows contains Windows-specific functions for controlling OpenGL windows (make borderless, set position and size for borderless fullscreen) and console window (hide,show).

 ## Logging